SME Pals is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more.

 Convince investors with a proven business plan format that impresses every time.
 Get expert advice and effective examples along the way.

 Test the viability of your business idea.
-Create and manage forecasts and budgets and to work out how much money you need to get started.
+Create and manage forecasts and budgets to work out how much money you need to get started.

 Remember, it's important to be prepared before you actually begin working - there is a lot of information you will need to research before being able to complete every section.
 It pays to know beforehand what, where, when and who you will need in order to successfully complete a plan, to the standards required of potential investors.